 I think you are way better off taking exams based on your strengths and weaknesses rather than on the exams’ loose subject matter overlaps.
 I think AUD would make a great last exam to finish up your CPA journey. 🙂

-Who is AUD Easiest For?
+Who is the AUD CPA Exam Easiest For?

 The AUD tends to be easier for individuals who have experience with auditing or recently took an auditing class.
-For instance, if you work as an auditor or auditing was the last class you took in college, this exam part might be fairly straight forward for you.
+For instance, if you work as an auditor or auditing was the last class you took in college, this exam part might be fairly straightforward for you.

 People with a profession in auditing should be well acquainted with most of the material and the AICPA Professional Standards.
 Their application and knowledge should help them be well prepared for the task-based simulations.